bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise4.md

 ### Challenge 2: Write a Detection Query in KQL

-We now have the knowledge of `StorageBlobLogs` table structure, an true-positive event in the dataset, and the power of KQL at our fingertips!
+We now have the knowledge of **StorageBlobLogs** table structure, an true-positive event in the dataset, and the power of KQL at our fingertips!
 Build a robust query which can be turned into a Scheduled Analytics Rule, and make sure the [IP Entity](https://learn.microsoft.com/en-us/azure/sentinel/entities-reference#ip-address) and [Azure Resource](https://learn.microsoft.com/en-us/azure/sentinel/entities-reference#azure-resource) can be extracted from the alert.

 ??? cmd "Solution"

-    1. First, refine the query to only find `GetBlob` operations on the 'final-instructions.txt' honey file in the storage account starting with `proddata`.
+    1. First, refine the query to only find **GetBlob** operations on the **final-instructions.txt** honey file in the storage account starting with **proddata**.
 Verify you get results at this stage.

         ```sql
         StorageBlobLogs